UKCA marking: conformity assessment and documentation

 The current position is that where a manufacturer has taken steps under an EU conformity assessment procedure prior to 31 December 2024 but the product has not been placed on the GB market by that date, those steps will be recognised and will count towards the equivalent conformity assessment procedure required under the UKCA regime (until any certificate expires or until December 2027, whichever is the sooner).

-This provision was aimed at ensuring that manufacturers do not have to undertake expensive re-testing, once goods that meet EU requirements were no longer recognised on the GB market.
-However, as part of the process for extending the recognition of goods that meet EU requirements, indefinitely, beyond 31 December 2024, the government will also be considering this provision, since it may no longer have any value in its current form.
+This provision was aimed at ensuring that manufacturers do not have to undertake expensive re-testing once goods that meet EU requirements were no longer recognised on the GB market.
+However, as part of the process for continuing the recognition of goods that meet current EU requirements beyond 31 December 2024, the government will also be considering this provision, since it may no longer have any value in its current form.

 This measure applies across all module types for the following regulations as they apply in GB: